krzemienski/awesome-from-stars/README.md

 * [MSzturc/obsidian-advanced-slides](https://github.com/MSzturc/obsidian-advanced-slides): Create markdown-based reveal.js presentations in Obsidian
 * [caronchen/obsidian-calibre-plugin](https://github.com/caronchen/obsidian-calibre-plugin): Allow you to access your calibre libraries and read books directly in Obsidian.
 * [zsviczian/obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin): A plugin to edit and view Excalidraw drawings in Obsidian
-* [ObsidianPublisher/obsidian-github-publisher](https://github.com/ObsidianPublisher/obsidian-github-publisher): Github Publisher helps you to publish your notes on a preconfigured GitHub repository, for free, and more!
+* [ObsidianPublisher/obsidian-github-publisher](https://github.com/ObsidianPublisher/obsidian-github-publisher): Github Publisher helps you to publish your notes on a preconfigured GitHub repository from your Obsidian Vault, for free, and more!
 * [obsidianmd/obsidian-importer](https://github.com/obsidianmd/obsidian-importer): Obsidian Importer lets you import notes from other apps and file formats into your Obsidian vault.
 * [mgmeyers/obsidian-kanban](https://github.com/mgmeyers/obsidian-kanban): Create markdown-backed Kanban boards in Obsidian.
 * [joelseq/obsidian-linkstowr](https://github.com/joelseq/obsidian-linkstowr): Effortlessly save and organize your web links in Obsidian